 A pretty little coffee shop, the team behind My Little Flower set out to create a cosy space where people could come together and connect over delicious coffee and snacks.
 All your caffeine needs are taken care of thanks to their delicious coffees that are sourced and roasted by neighbours; Calendar Coffee and their baked goods are all sourced from local bakers ensure you enjoy a locally sourced good time.

 BRIGIT’S GARDEN AND CAFÉ (Rosscahill)

-Relax in the calming dining area of Brigit’s Garden and Café , and look out over the gardens as you sample their exquisite dishes.
+Relax in the calming dining area of Brigit’s Garden and Café, and look out over the gardens as you sample their exquisite dishes.
 Sample yummy treats off their menu that specialises in vegetarian and vegan foods.
-Local food producers feature in the dishes and all plates are garnished with homegrown herbs and edible flowers from the Garden.
+Local food producers feature in the dishes and all plates are garnished with homegrown herbs and edible flowers from the gardens.

 CONNEMARA GREENWAY CAFÉ & RESTAURANT (Oughterard)

 Renowned for their very warm welcome, inviting atmosphere and friendly, accommodating service — not to mention the delicious food!
-No matter whether you’ve spent the day exploring Connemara or are a local near Oughterard, you’re going to want to add Connemara Greenway Café and Restaurant to your itinerary for the day.
+They've just received the McKenna's Guides Best in Ireland 2022 plaque for their food and front of house hospitality.
+No matter whether you’ve spent the day exploring Connemara or are a local to the area, you’re going to want to add Connemara Greenway Café and Restaurant to your itinerary for the day.

 THE BOAT INN (Oughterard)

 The award winning gastro pub The Boat Inn, is the place to be on the weekends!
 The bar offers food all day long and outside seating, you can enjoy food that is a treat for the tongue and easy on the wallet.
 Call in over the weekend and catch the live music sessions, best enjoyed with a pint of good stuff in hand.